MLB stadiums by capacity: Biggest, smallest baseball parks

 Then in the fall, the teams that make the postseason gain additional opportunities to bring fans to the ballpark during a monthlong run that culminates in late October and early November with the World Series.

-Major League Baseball has also made strides internationally in the last decade-plus Stadiums in Japan, South Korea, the United Kingdom and Mexico have seen MLB regular-season games in recent years, with more games planned for MLB’s World Tour series in coming season.
+Major League Baseball has also made strides internationally in the last decade-plus.
+Stadiums in Japan, South Korea, the United Kingdom and Mexico have seen MLB regular-season games in recent years, with more games planned for MLB’s World Tour series in coming seasons.

-By the way, if you’re interested in how the venues of the NFL stack up, check out our list of NFL stadiums by capacity.
+Also, if you’re interested in how the venues of the NFL stack up capacity-wise, check out our list of NFL stadiums by capacity.

 View of the field at Dodger Stadium in Los Angeles